 How to Pick an Avocado

-Look for avocados that are not bruised or overly soft, and that have no gouges or broken skin.
-If you won't be using the avocado for three or four days, choose firm avocados.
+Learning how to tell if an avocado is ripe is key—no one likes tossing out overripe produce or waiting days on end for it to be ripe.
+While you're at the store, look for avocados that are not bruised or too soft, and that have no gouges or broken skin.
+If you're not using the avocado for three or four days (way to plan ahead!), choose firm avocados.
 If you need to use the avocados right away, choose a ripe avocado that yields to gentle pressure when cradled in your hand.

 Store avocados at room temperature until they ripen, then refrigerate and use within three days.
 Refrigeration slows avocado ripening.

 If you purchase an avocado that's not quite ripe and want to speed the process along a little, you're not completely at the mercy of nature.
 We can't promise you the world—your unripe avocado won't be ripe in just a couple hours—but to ripen an avocado more quickly, here are a few tips:

 - Place the avocado in a small, clean paper bag.
 Don't use a plastic bag; it won't allow the fruit to breathe, and the trapped moisture could cause your avocado to grow mold instead of ripening.